The Six Questions Architects Ask About Using Akka in Production

 Question #3: Does Akka have sample projects and extensive documentation?

-Lots–indeed, the whole Typesafe Activator framework is focused on making it stupid-easy to try out various scenarios quickly and easily, with embedded tutorials.
+Lots–indeed, the Lightbend stack is focused on making it stupid-easy to try out various scenarios quickly and easily, with embedded tutorials.
 I routinely pull up an Activator sample when I want to learn a new aspect of the system–it only takes a couple of minutes, and is a great way to see various modules in action, kick the tires and experiment with them.

 Question #4: How well does Akka manage failures?